jamescherti/org-ibullets.el/README.md

 ### What is the difference with org-bullets?

-The `org-ibullets` package is based on the [org-bullets fork](https://github.com/integral-dw/org-bullets), which in turn is derived from the unmaintained [org-bullets](https://github.com/sabof/org-bullets) created by Sabof.
+The `org-ibullets` package is based on the [org-bullets fork](https://github.com/integral-dw/org-bullets), which in turn is derived from the unmaintained [org-bullets](https://github.com/sabof/org-bullets).

 Here are the improvements `org-ibullets`:
 - **Optimizations (faster)**: `org-ibullets` has been optimized to eliminate redundant computations, such as repeated calls to functions like `(match-end 0)`.
 This reduction in unnecessary processing enhances performance, particularly in larger documents.